 Do You Really Need a 90-Day Treatment Program?

 When a person begins searching for an addiction treatment program, they will often notice several different types of treatment programs.
 Some of the most common types of treatment programs are medical detox programs, inpatient treatment programs, residential treatment programs, and intensive outpatient treatment programs.
 These types of treatment models will help a person to treat their addiction to a substance.
-However, they are dramatically different from their approach, who is eligible to attend these treatment programs as well as the length of time it takes to complete the treatment program.
+However, they are dramatically different from their approach, as well as who is eligible to attend these treatment programs.
+Each treatment program varies in the length of time it takes to complete each treatment program.
 The bottom line is treatment is the single most effective way to stop an addiction to a substance.
 So, deciding to enter treatment is one of the best decisions a person can make to stop their addiction.
 Do you need a 90-day treatment program?
 This question arises as soon as people begin to investigate the various types of treatment programs.
 As they look at the different treatment programs, they may notice that the 90-day treatment programs are highly regarded as the “Gold Standard of Addiction Treatment”.
 More people are choosing to attend 90-day treatment programs versus the shorter duration of treatment services.

 What is causing more people to enter 90-day treatment programs?